johannalehto/kanji-flash-cards/kanji-app/documentation/software_specification.md

 ### Basic features
 - User can choose how many kanji-characters they want to review per session
-- User sees a kanji-character one at a time, and can write the meaning under it
+- User sees a kanji-character one at a time, and can write the meaning under it ✔️ DONE
-- User sees the correct answer, and gets feedback whether their answer was correct or not
+- User sees the correct answer, and gets feedback whether their answer was correct or not ✔️ DONE
-- User sees how many kanji-characters they get correct per review session
+- User sees how many kanji-characters they get correct per review session ✔️ DONE
 - The more often the answer is correct, the less frequently the kanji will show up in the review session